Managing Money and Banking While Traveling Long-Term Internationally

 When you have a list of 27 places that you might travel to, the plan for travel vaccinations becomes a project of its own.
 It is also an important consideration for cost planning.
 Reading through CDC recommendations became complicated enough that I had to put together a tracking spreadsheet.
 It was either that or one

-With tariffs bringing chaos to the market, this is an entertaining time to take a look at our year long travel budget for the upcoming premature FIRE experiment where we will travel internationally for a full year.
-I find the budgeting aspect of this interesting because we have different moving parts that we don’t normally
+With tariffs bringing chaos to the market, this is an entertaining time to take a look at FIRE travel budget for the upcoming premature FIRE experiment where we will travel internationally for a full year.
+I find the budgeting aspect of this interesting because we have different moving parts that we don’t normally deal with